SharedSignals June 2024

 stream_id

 • REQUIRED.
-The stream to which the subject is being added.
+A string identifying the stream to which the subject is being added.

 subject